- Up to 1 hour per day

 Other health schemes and tests available

-- DNA test - HUU (part of Kennel Club CombiBreed package* - see below)
+- DNA test - HUU - part of The Kennel Club CombiBreed package* (see below)

 *CombiBreed - simple to use and easy to organise all-in-one DNA tests for breeders

 The DNA tests listed above marked with an asterisk (*) are included in our CombiBreed health test package.
 This includes: